 The bill defines embryo donation as “the act of transferring to another person a human embryo for implantation in any person who is not a genetic parent of the human embryo or the spouse of a genetic parent of the human embryo.”

-In other words, it would provide an anonymous pathway between people who have “extra” embryos after their family is complete and the people who would be overjoyed to build their family with those donated embryos.
+It would help people with “extra” embryos and those who would like to build their family with those embryos.

 Dr. Kaylen Silverberg, medical director and co-founder of Texas Fertility Center, is often called upon to speak about legislation, insurance reforms and awareness campaigns that help more people gain access to affordable and effective fertility care.
 He assists elected state and federal officials as they seek to understand complex issues regarding reproductive health and infertility.

 Sometimes it takes years to bring about lasting change.
-When the Texas Legislature convened in 2015, the issue of embryo donation was addressed as HB 1145.
+In 2015, the Texas Legislature addressed the issue of embryo donation as HB 1145.
 Dr. Silverberg lent his support then and now.

-“As a board certified reproductive endocrinologist who struggles with this issue on the front lines every day, I – like most of my colleagues – am very supportive of this bill,” Dr. Silverberg said.
+“I’m a board certified reproductive endocrinologist who struggles with this issue on the front lines every day.
+I – like most of my colleagues – am very supportive of this bill,” Dr. Silverberg said.